smooua/cppGalaxy/README.md

 trapezoid area calc

 There is also another issue, but I am going to keep it because I do not think it's fixable and I don't want to screw the project by fixing it.
 That issue should just stay.
 When you enter text when the program asks you for a number it puts 0 and a random number in.
 This is the issue.

+**17.02.2023 The first official release**

+Yes, today on 17th of February I am releasing the first version of the universeCalc.
+It can be installed on linux by running the sh script in the same directory the universeCalc file is in.
+Windows and Mac users are advised to SUCK IT.